technophilist/Clocky/README.md

 - Manual Dependency injection.

 ## Modularization Strategy
-In this project, a package is considered as single module.
+In this project, a package is considered as a single module.
 Although, this is a small app, the package structure tries to conform to the modularization strategy specified in the
 [Guide to Android app modularization](https://developer.android.com/topic/modularization) article of the offical Android Developers website.